Constraining the Properties of Black Hole Seeds from the Farthest Quasars: Abstract

 \section{Abstract}

 Over 60 years after the discovery of the first quasar, more than $275$ such sources are identified in the epoch of reionization at $z>6$.
 JWST is now exploring higher redshifts ($z\gtrsim 8$) and lower mass ($ \lesssim 10^7 \Msun$) ranges.
 The discovery of progressively farther quasars is instrumental to constraining the properties of the first population of black holes (BHs), or BH seeds, formed at $z \sim 20-30$.
 For the first time, we use Bayesian analysis of the most comprehensive catalog of quasars at $z>6$ to constrain the distribution of BH seeds.
-We demonstrate that the mass distribution of BH seeds can be effectively described by combining a power law and a lognormal function tailored to the mass ranges associated with light and heavy seeds.
+We show that the mass distribution of BH seeds can be effectively described by combining a power law and a lognormal function tailored to the mass ranges associated with light and heavy seeds, assuming Eddington-limited growth and early seeding time.
+Our analysis reveals a power-law slope of $-0.70^{+0.46}_{-0.46}$ and a lognormal mean of $4.44^{+0.30}_{-0.30}$.
 The inferred values of the Eddington ratio, the duty cycle, and the mean radiative efficiency are $0.82^{+0.10}_{-0.10}$, $0.66^{+0.23}_{-0.23}$, and $0.06^{+0.02}_{-0.02}$, respectively.
-In summary, the population of BHs that formed the detected quasars accreted, on average, at $\sim 80\%$ Eddington for $\sim2/3$ of the available time.
-Our analysis reveals a power-law slope of $-0.70^{+0.46}_{-0.46}$ and a lognormal mean of $4.44^{+0.30}_{-0.30}$.
-Models that solely incorporate a power law or a lognormal distribution within the specific mass range corresponding to light and heavy seeds are statistically strongly disfavored.
-Our results suggest that including both components is necessary to comprehensively account for the masses of high-redshift quasars.
-Hence, we argue that both light and heavy seeds formed in the early Universe and grew to form the population of quasars we observe.
+Models that solely incorporate a power law or a lognormal distribution within the specific mass range corresponding to light and heavy seeds are statistically strongly disfavored, unlike models not restricted to this specific range.
+Our results suggest that including both components is necessary to comprehensively account for the masses of high-redshift quasars, and that both light and heavy seeds formed in the early Universe and grew to form the population of quasars we observe.

 \keywords{Active galaxies (17) --- Early universe(435) --- Quasars(1319) --- Galaxy evolution (594) --- Bayesian statistics(1900)}